autograms/autograms/docs/tutorials/fractions.md

         action = 'chat',
         name = 'answer_correct',
         transitions = ['get_problem', 'return'],
-        instruction = 'Tell the user the answer is correct, and talk about the answer in more detail.
-Ask the user if they would like to try a new problem or move onto the next unit', transition_question = 'Which would the user prefer?', transition_choices = ['Try another problem', 'Move onto the next unit'], user_instruction_transitions = ['say you would like to try another', 'say you are ready to move on'],
+        instruction = ('Tell the user the answer is correct, and talk about the answer in more detail.'
+        ' Ask the user if they would like to try a new problem or move onto the next unit'), transition_question = 'Which would the user prefer?', transition_choices = ['Try another problem', 'Move onto the next unit'], user_instruction_transitions = ['say you would like to try another', 'say you are ready to move on'],